H.E.A.V.E.N. = High-End Audio-Video Entertainment Nirvana

 Once you have a system that has great source, electronics, and speakers, I recommend improving the system through accessories.
 You owe it to yourself to see how far this system can go in taking you up those steps to H.E.A.V.E.N.
 Some of these peripherals can significantly improve your system for a very small investment.
 I’ll go through the most impressive accessories next month.
 You’ll be surprised.

-Paul Squillo is CEO of Golden Ears, Inc., in Fairfield, Iowa.
+Paul Squillo is a trumpet player, an audio-video specialist, and CEO of Golden Ears, Inc., in Fairfield, Iowa.
+He welcomes your feedback at firstname.lastname@example.org.